 5. Examine the Microprinting

 There are tiny words printed on the bill in a few different locations.
 In order to see the microprinting you may need a magnifying glass.
-The microprinting can be found on Franklin's collar, the bottom of Franklin's portrait, and to the right of the brown quill.
+On the modern series bills, the microprinting can be found on Franklin's collar, the bottom of Franklin's portrait, and to the right of the brown quill.
+Microprinting was first added to the $100 bill in 1990.